Widening of the Sylvian fissure. Arachnoid cyst

 - Cyst shunting

-Open removal of the cyst is considered the optimal surgical intervention.
-Success rates vary from 75 to 100%, and surgical mortality is almost zero.
+Open removal of the cyst is considered the optimal surgical procedure.
+Successful results range from 75 to 100%, and surgical mortality is almost zero.
 There are two issues to note regarding open surgery:

-- Total removal of the arachnoid cyst is no longer considered appropriate, large holes in the cyst wall are sufficient to ensure the passage of cerebrospinal fluid through the cyst cavity and reduce the risk of damage to neighboring brain structures.
-Moreover, partial opening of the cyst can also prevent CSF leakage into the subdural space and the development of postoperative subdural hygromas.
+- Total removal of the arachnoid cyst is no longer considered advisable; large holes in the cyst wall are sufficient to ensure the passage of cerebrospinal fluid through the cyst cavity and reduce the risk of damage to adjacent brain structures.
+Moreover, partial opening of the cyst can also prevent the leakage of cerebrospinal fluid into the subdural space and the development of postoperative subdural hygromas.

 - All vessels that cross the cyst cavity or lie on the cyst wall are normal and therefore should be preserved.

 In recent years, endoscopic cyst removal has been proposed as an alternative to open surgery.
-Endoscopy is also used as an adjunct to open surgery to reduce the size of the surgical access.
-Positive results of endoscopic technique range from 45 to 100%.
+Endoscopy is also used as an adjunct to open surgery to reduce the size of the surgical approach.
+Positive results of endoscopic techniques range from 45 to 100%.

-Bypassing a cyst is clearly safer, but is accompanied by a high rate of additional surgical procedures (about 30%) and lifelong dependence on the bypass.
+Cyst bypass is clearly safer, but is accompanied by a high frequency of additional surgical procedures (about 30%) and lifelong dependence on the shunt.

 Examples of arachnoid cysts of the Sylvian fissure according to Galassi.

 b) Sellar cysts.
-Sellar cysts are the second most common supratentorial localization among intracranial arachnoid cysts.
-Affected men are slightly more than women: a ratio of about 1.5/1.
+Sellar cysts are the second most common supratentorial location among intracranial arachnoid cysts.
+There are slightly more men affected than women: the ratio is about 1.5/1.
 Cysts can be divided into two groups:

-- Suprasellar cysts located above the diaphragm of the Turkish saddle.
+- Suprasellar cysts located above the diaphragm of the sella turcica.

-- Intrasellar cysts located in the cavity of the Turkish saddle.
+- Intrasellar cysts located in the cavity of the sella turcica.

-The latter are much less common and exclusively in children.
+The latter are much less common and occur exclusively in children.

-The term sella turcica cyst does not include empty sella syndrome, intrasellar and/or suprasellar arachnoid diverticula.
-Metrizamide CT or cine-MPT is helpful in the differential diagnosis, showing no contrast enhancement and no flow of cerebrospinal fluid within a true cyst.
+The term sella cysts does not include empty sella syndrome, intrasellar and/or suprasellar diverticula of the arachnoid membrane.
+Metrizamide CT or cine-MPT aids in the differential diagnosis by showing lack of contrast enhancement and absence of cerebrospinal fluid flow within a true cyst.

-Intrasellar arachnoid cysts are asymptomatic in about half of cases.
+Intrasellar arachnoid cysts are asymptomatic in approximately half of the cases.
 Headache is the most common complaint in symptomatic patients, and endocrinological disturbances are often observed with this location of the cyst.
-Suprasellar cysts, on the contrary, are most often manifested by headache, visual disturbances and neuroendocrine symptoms are typical.
-Hydrocephalus, as a rule, appears when, due to the expansion of the cyst, the flow of cerebrospinal fluid from the holes of Monro and / or basal cisterns is obstructed.
-With large cysts, a posterior dislocation of the brain stem can develop with secondary compression of the Sylvian aqueduct, which can lead to expansion of the ventricles.
+Suprasellar cysts, on the contrary, most often present with headaches, visual disturbances and neuroendocrine symptoms are typical.
+Hydrocephalus typically occurs when cyst expansion obstructs the flow of cerebrospinal fluid from the foramina of Monro and/or basal cisterns.
+With large cysts, posterior dislocation of the brainstem may develop with secondary compression of the aqueduct of Sylvius, which can lead to dilatation of the ventricles.

-This process is relatively slow, for this reason, signs of intracranial hypertension (edema of the optic nerve head, atrophy of the optic nerve occur, although often, but relatively late.
+This process occurs relatively slowly, for this reason, signs of intracranial hypertension (papilledema, optic nerve atrophy occur, although often, but relatively late.

-Hypopituitarism is common, to a greater extent with a violation of the metabolism of growth hormone and ACTH.
-Menses may also be delayed.
-A rare but typical manifestation in cysts over the Turkish saddle is the “doll head” symptom, characterized by slow, rhythmic movements of the head in an anteroposterior direction.
+Hypopituitarism is common, mostly with impaired metabolism of growth hormone and ACTH.
+Delayed menstruation may also be noted.
+A rare but typical manifestation of cysts above the sella turcica is the “doll's head” symptom, characterized by slow, rhythmic movements of the head in an anteroposterior direction.

-In the pre- and neonatal period and in early childhood, echoencephalography is a useful diagnostic tool to follow the evolution of these lesions during the first months of life.
-If possible, an MRI should be performed to assess the multilevel connections between the cyst and the surrounding nerve structures and ventricles, which is necessary for planning surgical treatment.
-MRI (or contrast CT as an alternative) is also important for the differential diagnosis between arachnoid cysts located above the Turkish saddle and other possible cystic lesions of the sellar region (for example, Rathke's pouch cyst, cystic craniopharyngioma, epidermoid cyst, etc.).
+In the pre- and neonatal period and early childhood, echoencephalography is a useful diagnostic tool to monitor the evolution of these types of lesions during the first months of life.
+If possible, an MRI should be performed to assess the multilevel connections between the cyst and the surrounding neural structures and ventricles, which is necessary for planning surgical treatment.
+MRI (or contrast-enhanced CT as an alternative) is also important for the differential diagnosis between supra sellar arachnoid cysts and other possible cystic lesions of the sellar region (eg, Rathke's pouch cyst, cystic craniopharyngioma, epidermoid cyst, etc.).

-The rapid development of endoscopic technologies has significantly changed the treatment of cysts of the sellar region.
+The rapid development of endoscopic technologies has significantly changed the treatment of sellar cysts.
 The endoscopic transnasal approach is ideal for intrasellar cysts, replacing the traditional microsurgical approach to these lesions.
-Cysts located above the Turkish saddle are treated only by opening the roof of the cyst (endoscopic transventricular vengriculocystostomy) compared with opening both the roof of the cyst and the bottom of the cyst (ventriculo-cisternostomy), the latter method is actually considered safer and, compared with ventriculo-cystostomy, is associated with a lower recurrence rate (5-10% versus 25-40%).
+Cysts located above the sella turcica are treated only by opening the roof of the cyst (endoscopic transventricular vengriculocystostomy) compared to opening both the roof of the cyst and the bottom of the cyst (ventriculocisternostomy), the latter method is actually considered safer and, compared with ventriculocystostomy, is associated with lower relapse rate (5-10% versus 25-40%).

-Shunt operations are practically not carried out.
-Although relatively safe, they are associated with a surprisingly high reoperation rate.
-Microsurgical excision, opening, or marsupialization are reserved for cases where endoscopic techniques are not possible or for patients with cysts extending beyond the ventricle (eg, suprasellar arachnoid cyst involving the medial temporal lobe).
+Shunt operations are practically not performed.
+Although relatively safe, they are associated with a surprisingly high rate of reoperation.
+Microsurgical excision, dissection, or marsupialization are reserved for cases where endoscopic techniques are not feasible or for patients with cysts extending beyond the ventricle (eg, suprasellar arachnoid cyst involving the medial temporal lobe).

-It is important to remember that, regardless of surgical treatment, existing endocrinological disorders are resolved in rare cases, which requires adequate drug therapy.
+It is important to remember that, regardless of surgical treatment, existing endocrinological disorders resolve in rare cases, which requires adequate drug therapy.
 Visual signs and symptoms of intracranial hypertension resolve after surgery.

 V) Cerebral convex cysts.
-They are relatively rare (4-15% of all intracranial arachnoid cysts), women suffer more often than men.
-We distinguish two main varieties of these cysts:
+They are relatively rare (4-15% of all intracranial arachnoid cysts), and women are affected more often than men.
+We distinguish two main types of these cysts:

 - Hemispherical cysts, huge accumulations of fluid extending over the entire or almost the entire surface of one hemisphere of the brain.